adarshrangare/Tech_Assignment_CRI_20312/README.md

 - you can use any node version >= 14 and <=16
 - please make sure you do not push package-lock.json

-- Download and unzip the boilerplate file and then copy the "**contents**" of the unzipped file in the Masai Folder.
-- Navigate to the Masai Folder, in VS Code.
 - Run the following commands inside,
   - `npm install`
   - `npm start`